Here’s a comprehensive list of everything you need to make amazing explosion boxes and pop-up cards.

-I suggest laminating any ink-jet printed photos.
+I often suggest laminating any photos you printed on your ink-jet printer.
 (It’s easy to ruin the print via scratching, glue, or moisture.)

-I have this sleek looking Scotch laminator that is able to laminate large sheets.
-(You can also pick it up at Walmart.)
+I have a Scotch laminator.
+(You can also pick one up at Walmart.)

 This glue is the best.
 It allows you to slide the paper around to the exact position you want and it doesn’t wrinkle the paper AT ALL.